 First of all, what is it, and how does it work?

-The purge valve on a mask serves to clear out trapped water without having to lift the mask off of your face to drain it.
+The purge valve on a dive mask serves to clear out trapped water without having to lift the dive mask off of your face to drain it.
 It does this through a one-way valve at the bottom of the nose pocket that will expel air when you exhale.

 What are the advantages of a mask with a purge valve?

-As with most of the fancy gadgets on the market, the purge valve mask was designed to make diving experience less complicated.
-Not only does this design prevent you from the hassle of clearing out your mask, but it also frees up your hands for more important things, like photography or videography.
+Not only do masks that have purge valves prevent you from the hassle of clearing out your mask, but they also free up your hands for more important things, like photography or videography.

 The purge valve mask also offers solutions for problems that come up for particular divers.
-People with moustaches, for instance, sometimes have trouble with their masks fitting properly, making leakages constant and irritating.
+People with mustaches, for instance, sometimes have trouble with their mask fitting properly, making leakages constant and irritating.

 Overall, the divers who use masks with a purge valve feel that it’s just one less thing they have to do underwater, freeing them up for a more focused and enjoyable dive.

 You can certainly find high-quality scuba dive masks that have a valve for purging that compare to traditional masks.